Guesthouse / B&B Accommodation, a great alternative to a Hotel. We are located in Settle on the edge of the Yorkshire Dales and the Forest of Bowland

 Salt – 1 teaspoon

-Put Liquids/butter in the bottom of the baking loaf tin – all dried ingredients on top (expect leave out the yeast-just put that on the very top)
+Put Liquids/butter in the bottom of the baking loaf tin – all dried ingredients on top (except leave out the yeast-just put that on the very top)

 Switch on and let the machine do it’s magic – this one smells like Apple pie when cooking!